Source code for corr_vars.utils.helpers

 [docs] def clean_timeseries( data: PandasDataframe | PolarsDataframe, max_roc: float, time_col: str = "recordtime", value_col: str = "value", identifier_col: str = "icu_stay_id", ) -> PandasDataframe | PolarsDataframe: """ Clean timeseries by removing values that create impossible rates of change using vectorized operations with Polars for maximum performance.
 Args: data (pl.DataFrame): The data to clean. max_roc (float): The maximum rate of change. time_col (str): The time column. value_col (str): The value column. identifier_col (str): The identifier column.
 Returns: result: The cleaned data with the same type as `data`. """ return_pandas = False # Convert to Polars if necessary if isinstance(data, pd.DataFrame): data = pl.from_pandas(data) return_pandas = True def clean_group(group): if len(group) <= 1: return group.with_columns(pl.lit(None).alias("current_roc")) group = group.sort(time_col) times = group.select(time_col).to_numpy().flatten() values = group.select(value_col).to_numpy().flatten() keep_mask = np.ones(len(group), dtype=bool) i = 1 while i < len(group): last_kept_idx = np.where(keep_mask[:i])[0][-1] time_diff = ( times[i] - times[last_kept_idx] ) / 3600 # Convert seconds to hours value_diff = values[i] - values[last_kept_idx] current_roc = abs(value_diff / time_diff) if time_diff > 0 else float("inf") if np.isnan(current_roc) or current_roc >= max_roc: keep_mask[i] = False i += 1 filtered_group = group.filter(pl.lit(keep_mask)) # Calculate RoC for kept values if len(filtered_group) <= 1: return filtered_group.with_columns(pl.lit(None).alias("current_roc")) return filtered_group.with_columns( ( (pl.col("value") - pl.col("value").shift(1)) / ((pl.col(time_col) - pl.col(time_col).shift(1)) / 3600) ).alias("current_roc") ) result = data.partition_by(identifier_col) cleaned_groups = [ clean_group(group) for group in tqdm(result, desc="Cleaning timeseries") ] res = ( pl.concat(cleaned_groups, how="vertical_relaxed") if cleaned_groups else data.clear() ) return res.to_pandas() if return_pandas else res

-[docs] def harmonize_str_list_cols(dfs: Iterable[pl.DataFrame]) -> list[pl.DataFrame]: cols = set().union(*(df.columns for df in dfs)) if not cols: raise ValueError("All dataframes are empty.") harmonized = [] for col in cols: types = {df.schema[col] for df in dfs if col in df.columns} if pl.String in types and pl.List(pl.String) in types: harmonized = [ df.with_columns( pl.col(col).cast(pl.List(pl.String), strict=False).alias(col) if col in df.columns else [] ) for df in dfs ] return harmonized or list(dfs)
+[docs] def harmonize_str_list_cols(dfs: Iterable[pl.DataFrame]) -> list[pl.DataFrame]: """ Harmonises columns with str and list[str] dtypes in different DataFrames by converting str to list[str] as well. """ cols = set().union(*(df.columns for df in dfs)) if not cols: raise ValueError("All dataframes are empty.") harmonized = [] for col in cols: types = {df.schema[col] for df in dfs if col in df.columns} if pl.String in types and pl.List(pl.String) in types: harmonized = [ df.with_columns( pl.col(col).cast(pl.List(pl.String), strict=False).alias(col) if col in df.columns else [] ) for df in dfs ] return harmonized or list(dfs)

 [docs] def guess_variable_source(variable: Variable) -> str | None: """Guess the source of a variable.""" variable_module = inspect.getmodule(variable) if variable_module is None: return None prefix = f"{sources.__name__}." variable_module_name = variable_module.__name__ if not variable_module_name.startswith(prefix): return None source = variable_module_name.removeprefix(prefix).split(".", maxsplit=1)[0] return source